-To ensure that residents of The George Washington University School of Medicine and Health Sciences program in Neurological Surgery are treated fairly and in accordance with the AGCME, RRC and American Board of Neurological Surgery (ABNS) requirements for promotion Board Eligibility.
+To ensure that fellows of The George Washington University School of Medicine and Health Sciences program in Critical Care Medicine are treated fairly and in accordance with the AGCME, RRC and American Board of Internal Medicine (ABIM) requirements for promotion Board Eligibility.

 REQUIREMENTS FOR PROMOTION:

-Decision for promotion and renewal is made at the discretion of the Program Director, considering the recommendations of the Clinical Competency Committee (CPR V.A.1.b).(1).(c)) Promotion and renewal is also dependent on the GME Institutional Requirements for Appointment and Renewal (See Policy 1).
+Decision for promotion and renewal is made at the discretion of the Program Director, considering the recommendations of the Clinical Competency Committee.
+Promotion and renewal is also dependent on the GME Institutional Requirements for Appointment and Renewal.

-PRIMARY ABNS WRITTEN EXAMINATION:

-ABNS and RRC Rules and Regulations require residents entering training after July 1, 1998 to pass the Examination for credit before the completion of training for eligibility for certification.

-All residents in good standing are expected to take the written examination for self- assessment each year beginning in the PGY-3 year of training.

-PGY-4 residents must achieve a raw score equivalent to the minimum passing raw score in that year for residents taking the examination for credit.

-Failure to do so will result in a Notice of Deficiency.

-Residents not achieving this standard by the PGY-5 year may be considered for non-promotion or non-renewal.

-After the PGY-4 year, each resident’s subsequent scores must not fall below the raw passing score for that year; residents are expected to continually improve the exam score.

-Residents taking the exam for self-assessment who achieve a percentile score equal to or greater than 50 may take the examination for credit the following year.

-PGY-6 residents in good standing who have not previously passed the examination for credit must take the exam for credit.

-Residents who fail to pass the examination for credit by the end of their PGY-6 year will be considered for non-promotion and/or non-renewal.

-Residents who have passed the examination for credit are exempt from sitting the examination in subsequent years, if any.

-Passage of the written examination is required by the ABNS for board eligibility.

 NON-RENEWAL OR DISMISSAL:

-Dismissal of residents from the Neurosurgery residency training program shall be conducted in accordance with the guidelines established by the Graduate Medical Education office of the George Washington University School of Medicine and Health Sciences, and as listed in the GME residency training Manual.
+Dismissal of fellows from the Critical Care training program shall be conducted in accordance with the guidelines established by the Graduate Medical Education office of the George Washington University School of Medicine and Health Sciences, and as listed in the GME residency training Manual.
 The Program Director has the ultimate authority in this decision.
 Written documentation of the problems that led to the dismissal action must be maintained as outlined in the Resident Manual.

-If the program director determines that a resident will not be reappointed, the resident should be notified no later than 4 months prior to the end of the resident’s current contract.
-However if the primary reason(s) for the nonrenewal occurs within the four months prior to the end of the contract, the resident must be provided with as much written notice of the intent not to renew as the circumstances will reasonably allow, prior to the end of the contract
+If the program director determines that a fellow will not be reappointed, the fellow should be notified no later than 4 months prior to the end of the fellow’s current contract.
+However if the primary reason(s) for the nonrenewal occurs within the four months prior to the end of the contract, the fellow must be provided with as much written notice of the intent not to renew as the circumstances will reasonably allow, prior to the end of the contract

-In the event a resident’s performance is not satisfactory, the program director will follow the procedures outlined in the GME Policies for Resident Dismissal and Due Process.
+In the event a fellow’s performance is not satisfactory, the program director will follow the procedures outlined in the GME Policies for Resident Dismissal and Due Process.

 The resident may appeal the decision of the Program Director as outlined in the GME Institutional Policies for Due Process and Academic Improvement.

-Approved by GMEC:

-Replaces: “Policy 2 Promotion” (last revised July 15, 2002)